-- Separate pumpkin seeds from pulp and remove strings
+First separate pumpkin seeds from pulp and remove strings.

-- Spread seeds on baking tray.
-No need to add any oil or salt (see note at the end).
+Spread seeds on baking tray.
+No need to add any oil or salt.

 Speaking of snacks I should mention that roasted pumpkin seeds were our family’s favourite winter time snack.
 My grandparents have always grown big pumpkins to feed the pigs during the winter, so there was a good supply of seeds, indeed.